Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Discussion

 \section{Discussion}

-The proposed method automatically designs patient-specific TKA implants in about 5 minutes, mimicking the joint anatomy and respecting the limb kinematics, to ensure the proper motion and stability of the knee.
+The proposed method automatically designs patient-specific TKA implants in about 15 minutes, mimicking the joint anatomy and respecting the limb kinematics, by using the medial pivot prosthetic concept, to ensure the proper motion and stability of the knee.

-\paragraph{Segmentation accuracy.} The mean segmentation accuracy was $0.4 \pm 0.2mm$.
+\paragraph{Segmentation accuracy.} The mean segmentation accuracy was $0.4 \pm 0.3mm$.
 We observed high HD on the ankle often resulting from inaccurate detection of the medial malleolus extremity.
 However, the absence of this portion of the tibial bone does not significantly affect the subsequent planning process.
-Indeed, the ankle's primary role is to help determine the mechanical axis of the tibia, which runs from the center of the tibia's knee to the distal tibial plafond articular surface.
-This axis orientation remains relatively consistent even if the statistical shape model fits a slightly shorter length for the ankle portion.
+Indeed, the ankle's primary role is to help determine the mechanical axis of the tibia, which runs from the knee center located on the proximal tibia to the distal tibial plafond articular surface.
+This axis orientation remains relatively consistent even if the SSM fits a slightly shorter length for the ankle portion.

 Likewise, we observed high HD for segmentation accuracy in the hip region when the great trochanter's extremity was inaccurately detected.
 However, these inaccuracies does not significantly impact the positioning of the mechanical axis of the femur after fitting the SSM.
-(The femoral mechanical axis runs from the center of the femoral head to the knee center located on the distal portion of the femur.)
+(The femoral mechanical axis runs from the center of the femoral head to the knee center located on the distal femur.)

 The segmentation accuracy of our method is in line with similar studies in the literature.
-For instance, other U-Net-derived methods, for knee segmentation on magnetic resonance images (MRI) or on CT images, reach a mean DC around 98\% \cite{Ridhma2021,Rossi2022,Kuiper2022} with either bigger or smaller training and testing dataset.
+For instance, other U-Net derived methods, for knee segmentation on magnetic resonance images (MRI) or on CT images, reach a mean DC around 98\% with either bigger or smaller training and testing dataset \cite{Ridhma2021,Rossi2022,Kuiper2022}.

 Lately, a lot of research has been conducted to develop the best architecture of deep-learning models to obtain segmentations as accurate as possible \cite{Wang2022}.
 Most of these algorithms yield excellent results, with small differences in Dice scores.
 However, for the major part, these models have been trained and tested on selected images, from non-pathological patients, with reasonably good image resolution and without interfering elements such as metal implants.
 Those selected images ensure an improved segmentation of the patient anatomy, although they are not representative of the clinical reality.
 Indeed, patients undergoing TKA usually suffer from high grade knee osteoarthritis, making the joint segmentation harder because of the highly damaged cartilage and presence of osteophytes.
 Current challenges for automated segmentation now include performing accurate segmentations whatever the patient’s morbidity, the presence of foreign bodies and image resolution.